Fmstrat/winapps/README.md

 virsh autostart RDPWindows
 ```

+To increase performance of the VM and decrease resource utilization, read the [Improving Performance](#improving-performance) section.

 You will now want to change any settings on the VM and install Windows and whatever programs you would like, such as Microsoft Office.
 If the definition fails, you can always manually create a VM.
 You can access VMs with:
 ``` bash
 virt-manager